hindutva/hindutva.github.io/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/05_Part_Four_-_Moulding_Men.md

 Such a person of intense devotion develops extraordinary powers for achieving his goal.
 Even in our daily life do we not see that an ordinary workman works best when he loves and adores his work and an artist is at his best when he forgets himself in drawing the picture after his heart?
 Let us try to develop such a state of perfect concentration on the path of national devotion and make our lives living examples of sterling character in all its aspects.

-Part Four - Moulding Men Chapter 35 - Be Men with Capital 'M'
+## Ch  35 - Be Men with Capital 'M'

 Be foundation-stones - Ideal of service - Self-reliance; glowing examples - Curse of careerism - Choosing the right ideal - Avoid two extremes - Serve nation - Shake off inferiority complex, cheap imitations - Secret of world respect; our past heroes- Past tradition - What Mother wants.